learn-thrive-group

 • One or two solos/movements from contrasting periods.

-Applicants are encouraged to include a work/movement by an underrepresented or marginalized composer.
+Applicants are encouraged to include a work/movement by an underrepresented composer.

 Specific repertoire questions should be addressed to Professor Albie Micklich at Albie.Micklich@asu.edu.